 Chicago Architecture Foundation docent Karen Luckritz discusses buildings on a river cruise.

-Train: Two two-hour tours explore the city via the El.
+Train: Two-hour tours explore the city via the El, $26, free for members.

-Bus tours: There are many bus tours, covering such topics as churches, bungalows and parks and boulevards.
-The most popular is the 3½-hour Highlights by Bus.
+Bus tours: There are many bus tours, covering such topics as churches, bungalows and parks and boulevards and Frank Lloyd Wright neighborhoods, $35-$75.
+Members get a discount.

-Frank Lloyd Wright tours: In Oak Park, the Frank Lloyd Wright Preservation Trust offers guided tours of Wright's home and studio and the Prairie-style buildings of the historic district, $15.
+Oak Park: In the western suburb of Oak Park, the Frank Lloyd Wright Trust offers guided tours of Wright's home and studio and the Prairie-style buildings of the historic district.

 The CTA Green Line goes right to Oak Park from downtown.

-From the Loop, the Architecture Foundation offers four-hour bus tours to Wright buildings in Oak Park.
+From its center, the Architecture Foundation also offers four-hour bus tours to Wright buildings in Oak Park.

 For more, see Wright in Oak Park.

-For information on accommodations, dining and other tours, see Chicago stories.
+Planning a trip to Chicago: For information on hotels, dining and other tours and attractions, see Chicago stories.